 - a.
-Management in Tourism and Hospitality 1A and 1B are prerequisites for Management in Tourism and Hospitality 2A and Financial Management in Tourism 2B. - b.
+Management in Tourism and Hospitality 1A and 1B are prerequisites for Financial Management in Tourism 2B. - b.
 Tourism Marketing 1A and 1B are prerequisites for Tourism Marketing 2A and 2B. - c.
 Tourism Development 1A and 1B are prerequisites for Tourism Development 2A and 2B. - d.
 Cultural Tourism 1A and 1B are prerequisites for Cultural Tourism 2A and 2B.